dmbaturin/iproute2-cheatsheet/site/index.md

 Example: `ip link set dev eth0.100 netns foo`.

-Note: once you assign an interface to a namespace, it disappears from the default namespace and you will have to perform all operations with it via `ip netns exec ${netspace name}`, like `ip netns exec ${netspace name} ip link set dev dummy0 down`.
+Note: once you assign an interface to a namespace, it disappears from the default namespace, and you will have to perform all operations with it via `ip netns exec ${netspace name}`, like `ip netns exec ${netspace name} ip link set dev dummy0 down`.

 Moreover, when you move an interface to another namespace, it loses all existing configuration such as IP addresses configured on it and goes to the DOWN state.
 You'll need to bring it back up and reconfigure it.

 If you specify a PID instead of a namespace name, the interface gets assigned to the primary namespace of the process with that PID.
-This way you can reassign an interface back to the default namespace with e.g. `ip netns exec ${namespace name} ip link set dev ${intf} netns 1`
+This way you can reassign an interface back to the default namespace with e.g., `ip netns exec ${namespace name} ip link set dev ${intf} netns 1`
 (since init or another process with PID 1 is pretty much guaranteed to be in default namespace).

 <h3 id="ip-netns-veth-connect">Connect one namespace to another</h3>